epirus-io/epirus.github.io/docs/quickstart.md

 ### Running externally

-To run in an external environment, such as a Kubernetes cluster, you will need to ensure the following environment variables are defined:
+To run in an external environment, such as a Kubernetes cluster, you will need to ensure that the wallet to be used by the project is defined - transaction fees will still be maintained by Epirus.

+- `EPIRUS_WALLET_PATH`
+  Path to Ethereum wallet
+- `EPIRUS_WALLET_PASSWORD`
+  Ethereum wallet password

+For an OpenAPI service, you will need to define the following:

+- `WEB3J_OPENAPI_PRIVATE_KEY`
+  Hex-encoded private key string (0x...)
+- `WEB3J_OPENAPI_WALLET_FILE`
+  Alternatively, a wallet file can be provided
+- `WEB3J_OPENAPI_WALLET_PASSWORD`
+  Password for the provided wallet file

+If you need to create a new wallet, you can use the `epirus wallet create` command.
+Further details are available [here](sdk/cli/#wallet-tools).

 Then you can run the container as follows: